blake122096/post-install-config/README.md

 </p>

 <p>
-Click on Add New SLA plan and we can add in the details for our SLAs based on severity (Sev-A being most urgent to Sev-C being least urgent).
-We want to set it like this <b>Sev-A</b> (grace period: 1hr, schedule: 24x7), <b>Sev-B</b> (grace period: 4hr, schedule: 24x7), <b>Sev-C</b> (grace period: 8hr, schedule: during business hours).
+Create SLA plans to prioritize tickets based on severity (Sev-A being the most urgent).
+Configure Sev-A with a 1-hour grace period and 24x7 schedule, Sev-B with a 4-hour grace period and 24x7 schedule, and Sev-C with an 8-hour grace period and business hours schedule.
+To create help topics for ticket categorization, navigate to

-Finally, we can also create different help topics to allow tickets to be sent in the right category for our agents to work through.
-In reality, we will likely have to reassign the ticket to a more appropriate help topic as users don't usually choose the best one.
-But it's good to have options!
-Click on the Admin Panel at the top then Manage and then Add New Help Topic.
+Admin Panel > Manage > Add New Help Topic.
 </p>
 <br />